mrahhal/css-theming/README.md

 npm i css-theming --save
 ```

-## Sample
+## Samples

-The main sample app is in the "sample" folder in this repo, written in Vue.
+The "samples" folder contain several samples that show case some of the use cases.
+They're written in Vue so that we can focus on the theming aspects.

 ## Sites Using `css-theming`